0 Comment

 Such work culture is based on mutual respect and understanding of the role of each generation in the organization’s success.

-So, developing such a work culture requires each generation to gain a better understanding of the expertise and skillsets of other generations.
+So, developing such a work culture requires each generation better to understand the previous generation’s expertise and skillsets.

 In addition, they also need to work towards eliminating any unconscious bias, barriers of ageism, and preconceived notions.